laplacesdemon/django-likes-app/README.md

 Zuqqa Likes
 ===========

-# Iimportant: NOT production ready, I am still developing it
+# Important: I gave up on this app, Do NOT use it

 A Django app to have Facebook or Google+ style likes.
 You can attach "like" functionalty to any model you want and allow your users to like them.